Cumulocity-IoT/oee-block/docs/userguide/003advanced.md

 ![Group OEE](/docs/images/groupoee.png)

 If the group of devices is a line, calculating the average probably does not make much sense.
 The **Expression** block could be used to calculate the product of the individual device OEEs.
-If all device contribute to the OEE differently, the OEE block could use data from different devices.
+If all devices contribute to the OEE differently, the OEE block could use data from different devices.
 Availability could be derived by combining the individual device status using the logical blocks **AND**, **OR**, and **NOT**.
 Data from one device could be used as the amount input for performance calculation and another machine could be used to calculate ok or faulty pieces.

 ## Shift Plans
 Shift plans allow to control when OEE is calculated.
 The OEE block does not support shift plans out of the box but they can be achieved using other blocks.
 Below example uses **Cron Timer** blocks scheduled at 8:00am and 4:00pm to open and close a **Gate** block.
 The gated value is the amount for the performance calculation of the OEE block.
-The **Gate** block is configued with a null value of 0 meaning that at 4:00pm each day an amount of 0 is sent to finalize the last calculation.
+The **Gate** block is configured with a null value of 0 meaning that at 4:00pm each day an amount of 0 is sent to finalize the last calculation.

 ![Shift Plan using Cron Timer](/docs/images/shiftplan.png)